kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Benefits of Lexicon Methods

-No training data required.
+No training data required
-Fast execution.
+Fast execution
 Easy interpretation

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.